duckyfied/Liveness-Detection/README.md

 # **Face Liveness Detection Application**

-This project is a web-based face liveness detection application built with React, TensorFlow.js, and ONNX models.
+This project is a web based face liveness detection application built with React, TensorFlow.js, and ONNX models.
 The application ensures that the face being authenticated is live and not a spoof (e.g., a photo or video).

 ## **Features**